 Guide to Mortgages for Company Directors

-If you’re a company director, you may be finding it tricky to obtain a competitive mortgage.
+If you’re a company director, you may be finding it tricky to obtain director mortgages.
 If that sounds familiar and if you’ve toiled over the process of finding limited company director mortgages, we’ve got some good news: it is possible to get a great deal and many lenders will welcome you with both arms.
 You just need to do your homework.

 This guide to commercial mortgages for company directors is designed to help you get the loan you need.
 The mortgage criteria for company directors isn’t that different to the average Joe on the street, but there are some key factors to bear in mind when hunting one down.